GitHubChuanYu/T3Project1_PathPlanning/README.md

 1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
 The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
 The vector going from a point to the next point in the list dictates the angle of the car.
 Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
 The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
 (NOTE: As this is BETA, these requirements might change.
 Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+## Code implementation and explanation

+The path planning alogrithm in main.cpp mainly contains two part:

+* The first part is **behavior planning** which is to plan the next step behavior of the car, such as keep lane (accelerate), keep lane (decelerate), change lane left, and change lane right according to surrounding traffic environment.

+* The second part is **trajectory generation** which is responsible for generating a smooth trajectory for self-driving car to follow based on the behavioral command from **behavior planning**.

+### Behavior planning

+In this project, the **behavior planning** part is a simple state transition logic to decide the transition between below four states:

+* State 1: Keep lane and accelerate to target vehicle speed
+* State 2: Keep lane and decelerate to follow the front vehicle
+* State 3: Change to right lane
+* State 4: Change to left lane

+The transition among these four states can be decribed as follows: